TritonDataCenter/rfd/rfd/0026/README.md

 I'm not sure if there's anything we can do to make network changes not impact shared volumes' availability.
-If there's nothing we can do, we should probably communicate it in some way (e.g in the API documentation or by making changes to the API so that the impact on shared volumes is more obvious).
+If there's nothing we can do, we should probably communicate it in some way (e.g in the API documentation or by making changes to the API/command line tools so that the impact on shared volumes is more obvious).